-Substance abuse harms the body in two ways:
+Substance use harms the body in 2 ways:

 For example, infants who were exposed to alcohol while in the womb often have physical and mental problems.
 The alcohol affects the growing baby by crossing the placenta.
 After birth, the baby may have withdrawal symptoms.
 The mother's poor nutrition while she is drinking can harm the baby's growth and development while still in the womb.